finfet/kestrel/README.md

 Kestrel is a data-at-rest file encryption program.
 Think PGP, but less unwieldy.

 Kestrel makes it easy to encrypt files for yourself or friends.
-All you need is their public key.

 ## Features and Advantages

 - Encrypt files to anyone.
-Just grab their public key.
+Grab their public key or use a password.
 - Quickly encrypt and decrypt files of any size.
 - Strong security and privacy guarantees.
 Uses X25519, ChaCha20-Poly1305
   and the Noise Protocol.
 Guarantees sender authentication.
 - Keys are simple strings that are easy to manage and copy-paste.
 - Private keys are always encrypted.
 - Single binary that is easy to run anywhere.
+- Supports Linux, macOS, Windows.
+- BSDs will also likely work but are untested.

 ## Disadvantages

-- Does not handle with signatures.
+- Does not handle signatures.
 You can't sign files with this.
 However, sender authentication is guaranteed.
-You can trust that your files are from someone that you know.
 - Does not solve the key distribution problem.
 You have to acquire known-good public keys through some other means.